paketo-buildpacks/rfcs/text/nodejs/0018-policy-for-selecting-default-nodejs-version.md

 ## Summary

-This RFC defines the criteria and formal process for upgrading the default Node.js version across the Paketo Node.js Buildpacks.
+This RFC defines the criteria and formal process for upgrading the default Node.js version across the Paketo Node.js Buildpacks to a new major version.

 ## Motivation